-The Isle of Man has long been considered a leading offshore jurisdiction.
-It is not part of the United Kingdom but is a British crown dependancy.
-Neither is it a full member of the European Union but it does have associate status which is very attractive.
-This allows Island-traders free trade with the rest of the community but no liability for financial contributions or eligibility for EU grants.
-Consequently the Isle of Man can be an ideal location to register a trading company requiring a genuine EU VAT number but also with full corporate tax exemption.
-It also offers an excellent holding company regime and also is attractive for investment companies and SPV’s.
+Isle of Man company formations has long been considered a leading offshore option.
+The Isle of Man is not part of the United Kingdom but is a British crown dependency.
+Neither is it a full member of the European Union but it does have an EU associate status which is very attractive.
+This allows companies registered in the Isle of Man to have free trade with EU member states with no liability for financial contributions.
+Consequently, the Isle of Man can be an ideal location to register a trading company requiring a genuine EU VAT number but also with full corporate tax exemption.
+It also offers an excellent holding company regime and also is attractive for investment companies and Special Purpose Vehicles (SPV’s).

 An Isle of Man company formation has the following main features:

-1. Two type of incorporation are possible – An ‘old style’ company registration under the 1931 act or a limited company under the 2006 act which is the most popular.
+- Two types of incorporation are possible – An ‘old style’ company registration under the 1931 act or a limited company under the 2006 act which is the most popular.

-For more information on registering a company in the Isle of Man, please don’t hesitate to contact Company Bureau today for a free factsheet and consultation.
+For more information on how to register a company in the Isle of Man, please don’t hesitate to Contact Us today.
+The experts at Company Bureau will you send you a free factsheet and arrange a consultation.